temporalio/documentation/docs/tctl-next/cluster.md

 ## system

-The `tctl cluster system` Show information about the system capabilities.
+The `tctl cluster system` command shows information about the system capabilities.

 `tctl cluster system`